A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 - Portability – Consider the size and weight of the device.
 A portable device is ideal for people who need to move around frequently.

-Through our research (which included consulting with nurses), here are the 4 best vein lights for caregivers, nurses, doctors, paramedics, and anyone who needs to draw blood accurately and without unnecessary pain.
+Through my research (which included consulting with nurses), here are the 4 best vein lights for caregivers, nurses, doctors, paramedics, and anyone who needs to draw blood accurately and without unnecessary pain.

 The Veinlite Transilluminator was created to allow healthcare providers and EMS technicians to find veins in the limbs and scalp.

-It is hand-held, portable, and can be used with both adults and children (comes with a specially designed adapter to find veins in pediatric patients).
+This handheld and portable vein viewer can be used with both adults and children (comes with a specially designed adapter to find veins in pediatric patients).

 The Veinlite Pro was proven to increase the quality of care in pediatric and neonatal cases: